10 Satellite Stocks for Your NewSpace Portfolio

 A U.K research firm called Pixalytics put out an interesting article late last year which talks about the number of working satellites orbiting the earth (1,738), a number that is dwarfed by the number of satellites in space that are not working (2,897).
 Imagine trying to collect all those broken satellites that are screaming around our planet at 17,500 miles an hour.
 Better just to forget about all that space rubbish for now and launch a isht load more of them, which is exactly what’s happening.
 By November of 2017, the United Nations Office for Outer Space Affairs (UNOOSA) had recorded 357 objects launched into space in 2017 which is almost 50% more than have ever previously occurred in a single year.
 For investors, you can take two paths here.
 The first path is one of hand-wringing and outrage followed by tweetstorms of indignation, while the second path involves getting on the capitalist train before it leaves for money town.
 Choo-choo!

-Our last article on investing in the space industry by buying “space stocks” showed just what a bad idea it is to take any advice from all those MBAs at Morgan Stanley about buying shares of Apple to “invest in space”.
+Our last article on investing in the space industry by buying “space stocks” showed just what a bad idea it is to take any advice from all those MBAs at Morgan Stanley about buying shares of Apple to “invest in space“.
 The better idea is to listen to our MBAs who may be paid a lot less, but don’t have a list of clients that they need to appease.
 We present you with our list of 10 satellite stocks involved in various aspects of satellite production, operation, and services.
-The first is space technology company Maxar Technologies (NYSE:MAXR) which we covered in our last article on this topic.
+The first is space technology company Maxar Technologies (NYSE:MAXR) which we touched on in our last article on this topic.
 The remaining 10 satellite stocks are as follows.

 Luxembourg company SES (EPA:SESG) operates 62 satellites with around 68% of their revenues coming from video which is streamed over +7.400 television channels.
 (Television is kind of like Youtube but much more limited).
 With customers in 130 different countries and coverage over 99.99% of the globe, you’d be surprised to see that this $7 billion company is worth a lot less after their share price cratered nearly -40% last year.
 The share price decline seems to have started in June of last year when the company lost almost a third of their transponders in an anomaly which marked their second major satellite malfunction in 2017.
-While we might be inclined to think traditional television is in a decline, they don’t:
+While we might be inclined to think traditional television is on a decline, they don’t:

 If you buy that and want to get on board with the “world’s leading satellite-enabled solutions provider“, now may be the time to start accumulating a position as shares bounce off of their 52-week lows.